e271828e/Flight.jl/docs/notes/design/framework_spec.md

 never inspects.
 Such a device therefore claims the **binding's enumerated allowed set** — the faces the binding table lists, whether or not any given batch touches them — and the claim is registered at attach exactly as a joystick's is.
-Two consequences, priced openly.
-First, the drain **discards any batch entry naming a face outside the claim** and warns (a runtime warning, §15.2), the mirror of §12.5's rule for stale GUI entries to newly-claimed
-slots: the drain applies only writes the roster authorizes, and a mapping that has drifted from its binding is a diagnosable anomaly rather than a silent write.
-Second, a broad claim costs liveness: every enumerated face is claimed for the device's whole attachment, so §12.5's derived-liveness rule renders its GUI widget read-only even on faces the peer never writes.
+A broad claim costs liveness: every enumerated face is claimed for the device's whole attachment, so §12.5's derived-liveness rule renders its GUI widget read-only even on faces the peer never writes.
 Narrow the binding to narrow the claim — the enumeration *is* the interface.

+**Every writer has a write surface, and the drain enforces it.** The drain applies a batch entry **iff the named face is inside the writer's surface at drain time**; anything else is discarded with a runtime warning (§15.2).
+A surface arises in one of two ways:

+- **Enumerated** — an ordinary device's surface is its claim set: static for the attachment, exclusively its own (claims are disjoint by construction), and binding-bounded even where no one else is involved — a mapping that has drifted onto an unenumerated face is a diagnosable anomaly (`OutOfClaimEntry`), never a silent write, claimed or not.
+- **Derived** — the **interactive register**'s surface (the GUI, §12.5, and
+  `stage!` below) is the currently-unclaimed face set: the complement of the union of all claims, computed rather than staked.
+It is shared among the interactive writers and guaranteed to nobody — a mid-session `attach!` shrinks it, and a batch staged before the claim and drained after it is `StaleInteractiveEntry`: no one's bug, the surface moved between staging and drain. §12.5's widget liveness is this surface made visible.

+One rule, two surface kinds, two warning kinds.
+The GUI is not an exception but the resident of the second kind — one device kind (§12.4), two *binding* kinds (enumerated vs. derived), one drain rule — and opportunistic writing by autonomous devices does not exist: a device that wants a face enumerates it.
-A device may also stage to slots it has not claimed, the register the GUI uses (§12.5): unclaimed slots have no exclusive writer, so an opportunistic write is legal for any device, not a GUI privilege — the one-kind doctrine of §12.4 holds, capabilities are not a taxonomy.
-What that register buys is availability, not arbitration: two unclaimed writers to one slot resolve by attachment order at drain, which is why anything meant to own a face claims it.
-The register also has a **task-free entry point**: `stage!(sim, "face" => value, ...)` stages a batch from the calling task itself — the harness/REPL write path (§12.11) — drained, traced and claim-checked exactly as a device batch.
+Cross-writer races on one slot therefore cannot arise structurally (claimed faces have exclusivity; unclaimed faces admit only the interactive register), which is what keeps drain order a diagnostic fact (below) and lets a drained GUI value simply stay (§12.5).
+The interactive register also has a **task-free entry point**: `stage!(sim, "face" => value, ...)` stages a batch from the calling task itself — the harness/REPL write path (§12.11) — drained, traced and surface-checked exactly as the GUI's.
+Among interactive writers the harness cell drains **last** — the explicit hand of code beats a widget interaction — sequencing within one register, not the cross-device conflict policy row 44 rejects; in practice the two rarely coexist, since during a GUI run the calling task renders (§12.1).

 **Slot initial values are owned by the init/trim services** (§17.4).
 Input declarations are bare types (§13.2) and carry no defaults, but a slot unfed by any device must hold a defined value from the first frame (today's